ChrisPritchard/godot-learning-games/README.md

 ## Project details

 [dodge-the-creeps](./dodge-the-creeps/) is based on the [your first 2D game tutorial](https://docs.godotengine.org/en/stable/getting_started/first_2d_game/index.html).
-I managed to make it in around an 70 minutes (an hour 10), showing the simplicity of the engine, given this was the first time I used it.
+I managed to make it in around an 70 minutes (an hour 10), showing the simplicity of the engine, given this was the first time I had ever used Godot.